Sponsor the Conference!

 9:00 AM – 12:15 PM | Adobe in the Desert ($60)

-The mobile tour will take us to the historic 1922 Cavanagh Adobe in Indian Wells.
+This mobile tour will take us to the historic 1922 Cavanagh Adobe in Indian Wells.
 It is one of the oldest adobe homes in the Coachella Valley.
-Exploring this adobe inside and out with Diane Wilk, co-owner and a participant in its rehabilitation, will provide a close examination of the structure and design of adobe construction.
+Exploring this adobe inside and out with Diane Wilk and Michael Burch, FAIA, co-owners and participants in its rehabilitation, will provide a close examination of the structure and design of adobe construction.
 While hundreds of adobe homes and public buildings were built in the Coachella Valley because mud was plentiful and other building materials were not, most have washed away, collapsed, or been bulldozed.
 Despite the suitability of thick earth walls for moderating the harsh desert climate, adobe is vulnerable to moisture, extremes of heat and cold, and insect infestation.
 Our tour host will speak of the challenges of maintaining an adobe home and the delights of inhabiting it.

 2:00 – 5:00 PM | Indian Canyons: Andreas Canyon National Register District ($60)

 Since time immemorial, the Agua Caliente Band of Cahuilla Indians has called the Palm Springs area home.
 Long ago, they built complex communities in the Palm, Murray, Andreas, Tahquitz and Chino canyons.
 With an abundant water supply, the plants, animals and Agua Caliente Indians thrived.
 They grew crops of melons, squash, beans and corn.
 They gathered plants and seeds for food, medicines and basket weaving.
 Today, remnants of the early Agua Caliente society such as rock art, house pits, foundations, irrigation ditches, dams, reservoirs, trails and food preparation areas still exist in the canyons.